w-winter/eurorack/stages/README.md

 - Flashing orange: square with **small pulse width**
 - Flashing red: square with **smaller pulse width**

+To change the frequency range of this mode, hold the leftmost button and move the leftmost slider to the top, middle, or bottom (same as adjusting LFO range in segment generator mode).
+The ranges are as follows:

+- Top: 16hz to ~4khz (C0 to C8); the default range
+- Middle: 0.125hz to 32hz
+- Bottom: 2 min to 2hz

+The middle and bottom ranges are considered "LFO" ranges.
+When operating in an LFO range, this mode has a few adjusted behaviors.

+- Volume control now affects the amplitude of the segments individual output in addition to its amplitude in the mix output.
+In audio range, volume only affects amplitude in the mix output.
+This gives you the ability to attenuate your LFOs.
+- A rising gate on a segment's gate input will reset the phase of the LFO.
+It will still "strum" the LFO in the mix output (but not the individual output).

+Tip: To remove an LFO from the mix, but continue to use its individual output, plug a dummy cable into its gate.
+This is especially useful for removing the "root" LFO from the mix (by plugging a cable into the leftmost gate input).

+Note that, as in the original Stages' harmonic oscillator mode, it is possible to set frequencies in between two harmonics.
+This can be really handy for creating LFOs with interesting phasing, but may be confusing at first if you're expecting the LFOs to stay exactly in sync.
+The frequencies will "snap" to defined harmonics, so it shouldn't be too hard to get things to stay in time.

+The harmonics, from high to low are 8x, 6x, 5x, 4x, 3x, 2x, 1.5x, 1/2x, 1/4x.

 ### Harmonic oscillator with alternate controls